joshfeldstein/joshfeldstein.github.io/_posts/2018-03-20-getting-cut-from-sports-teams.markdown

 “Being cut was devastating,” Fechter said.
 “I shed a couple tears in the tryout room as I was walking out.
 It was like my dream ended.”

-It was one of the toughest moments Fechter had ever had to deal with as he had never gone a day without thinking, watching, or playing the sport of baseball.
-That was one of the top reasons being cut affected him so much, he had never had the experience.
+It was one of the toughest moments Fechter had ever had to deal with as he had never gone a day without thinking, watching, or playing baseball.
+That was one of the top reasons being cut affected him so much; he had never had the experience.

-Baseball is everything for Benson.
+Baseball is everything to Benson.
 He also doesn’t enjoy the free time being cut gave him.
 He had trouble coping with the fact he had lost a shot at becoming the professional player he dreamed of being.
 Forget about free time, he just wants to get back out there and show what he’s got to offer.

-“I’m transferring to Seton La Salle next year, not only for learning more about the catholic religion, but the chance to fulfill my dream of playing baseball for a living.”
+“I’m transferring to Seton La Salle next year, not only for learning more about the Catholic religion, but the chance to fulfill my dream of playing baseball for a living.”
 Fechter said.

-Fechter growing up and currently always followed Pittsburgh sports teams but of course baseball is what he prefers.
+Fechter has always followed Pittsburgh sports teams but of course baseball is what he prefers.
 He is a die hard fan of the Pittsburgh Pirates and their farm system teams like Indianapolis and Bradenton.

 “I love baseball, in ALL CAPS” Fechter stated.